arjunkomath/RustyInk/docs/pages/about/page.md

 author: Arjun Komath
 author_link: https://twitter.com/arjunz
 date_published: 6 June, 2023
-footnote: FYI, you can use Markdown syntax in this page.
+some_data: FYI, you can pass any data to template!
 ---
 This is just a test page now, I'll add more content later.